Active Implicit Object Reconstruction using Uncertainty-guided Next-Best-View Optimization: Implicit Reconstruction

 \subsubsection{Model Structure}

-Traditionally, a multi-layer perceptron (MLP) with a positional encoding is used as the choice of the model structure.
-Although it achieves good reconstruction results, the MLP representation has the downsides of slow convergence and low capacity.
-Feeding the input data sequentially can cause forgetting problems, losing information previously obtained\cite{sucar2021imap, yan2021continual}.

-Inspired by Instant-NGP\cite{muller2022instant}, we utilize the multi-resolution hash table as a replace of the positional encoding.
+Inspired by Instant-NGP\cite{muller2022instant}, we utilize the hybrid representation of multi-resolution hash table and shallow multi-layer perceptron (MLP) as our model structure.
 With the multi-resolution concatenation and the trilinear interpolation, high-frequency signals can be encoded efficiently.
-Through initialization of all the learnable parameters with mean $0$ distributions, the occupancy field can be initialized to near $0.5$ anywhere within the scene, which means no information has been acquired.
-This initialization can benefit the later process of NBV planning.
-We also set the bound of the hash volume as the object's bound, ensuring that the model’s capacity is fully used.
+By initializing all learnable parameters with mean 0 distribution, the occupancy domain can be initialized anywhere close to 0.5, which means that everywhere is unexplored with maximum uncertainty.
+This initialization is essential to the later process of NBV planning.
 This model structure significantly speeds up training, making our method real-time capable.